 jinni – djinni – genius – genie

 jinn – djinn – genii – genies

 In another story from Arabian Nights a fisherman actually discovers this brass vessel and opens it.
-Guess what pops out?
-A big evil marid jinni named Asmodeus!
-After being trapped for 400 years, Asmo wasn’t in the greatest of moods.
+A gigantic evil jinni named Asmodeus immediately pops out.
+After being trapped for 400 years, Asmodeus wasn’t in the greatest of moods.
 He reveals he has long contemplated how to reward/punish the one who freed him from his prison.
 One of his ideas was to grant this person three wishes.
-Instead, though, he lets the fisherman choose how he will be killed, which isn’t nearly as polite as it sounds.
-Still, the jinni mentioned wishes, and this seems to be the earliest specific reference to three wishes being granted by a freed genie.
+(Instead, he lets the fisherman choose how he will be killed.)
+This seems to be the earliest specific reference to three wishes being granted by a freed genie.

 Back to Aladdin.
 In the original tale, Aladdin is recruited by a sorcerer to retrieve an oil lamp from a magic cave filled with traps.
 The sorcerer gives Aladdin a ring that’s supposed to protect him in this cave.
 Far into his journey, Aladdin starts to fret and rubs his hands together.
 A genie pops out of the ring and whisks Aladdin back home, oil lamp in tow.
 Aladdin’s mother sees the lamp is dirty and decides to clean it.
 Rub rub rub, another more powerful genie appears, this one bound to do the bidding of whoever holds the lamp.
 Aladdin becomes rich and powerful, the sorcerer comes back to stir up trouble, people die, other people live happily ever after, so on and so on.

 This formed a pretty solid connection between genies, lamps, and wish granting.
 Because the Aladdin story was immensely popular, it entered the 18th century’s version of pop culture and has been passed on and expanded upon ever since.